eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 :on_agent_func: The callback function that will be called when an agent was discovered.
                 The callback returns a boolean value.
                 A ``true`` means that the discovery rutine will be end and exit.
-                The current agent will be selected as *choosen*.
+                The current agent will be selected as *chosen*.
                 A ``false`` implies that the discovery rutine must to continue searching agents.
 :args: User arguments passed to the callback function.
-:choosen: If the callback function was returned ``true``, this value will contains the agent value of the callback.
+:chosen: If the callback function was returned ``true``, this value will contains the agent value of the callback.
 :agent_list: The list of address where discover agent.
              By default the agents will be listen at **port 7400** the discovery messages..
 :agent_list_size: The size of the ``agent_list``.